duvenaud/learn-discrete/readme.md

 * Location, office hours, teaching assistants: TBD

 ## What is discete latent structure?
-Loosely, this refers to any model of an discrete unknown quantity that we wish to estimate or optimize.
+Loosely speaking, it referes to any discrete quantity that we wish to estimate or optimize.
 Concretely, in this course we'll consider using gradient-based stochastic optimization to train models like:
-	* Variational autoencoders with
+	* Variational autoencoders with latent binary vectors, mixture models, or lists of vectors
+	* Differentiable versions of stacks, deques, and Turing machines
+	* Generative models of text, graphs, and programs
+	* Tree-structured recursive neural networks

 ## Why discrete latent struture?